 If you haven’t hired an attorney yet because of short notice or scheduling conflicts, then you will get through the arraignment just fine by yourself.

 Nothing bad will happen without one.
 You’ll just get another court date so you have time to talk to a lawyer.

 But if you can quickly arrange for an attorney to be there that morning, it can be a very good idea for several reasons, yes.

-- If you think you are going to work out a deal so you can get a hardship license and get back on the road quickly, sometimes we can even take care of that that very day.
+If you think you are going to work out a deal so you can get a hardship license and get back on the road quickly, sometimes we can even take care of it that very day.